Bel-Air, Makati

-The village is managed by the Bel-Air Village Association (BAVA) and comprises only a portion of Barangay Bel-Air, which now includes Ayala North, Gil Puyat Avenue (Buendia Avenue), the Ayala Triangle and the entire Salcedo Village.
-The current Barangay Captain is Constancia Lichauco.
+Aside from Bel-Air Village, the barangay includes Ayala North, Gil Puyat Avenue (Buendia Avenue), the Ayala Triangle and the entire Salcedo Village of the Makati Central Business District.

+Etymology

+Bel-Air is the chosen name by Capt.
+Antonio O'Brien, who was the president of the Airline Pilots' Association of the Philippines (ALPAP) at the time of the opening of Phase 1 in 1957.
+The village was intended to house pilots that are ALPAP members and, as a result, they preferred a name including the word "air."

 History

 In the early part of the 20th century, the area currently occupied by Bel-Air Village was part of the former Nielson Airport at Nielson Field on the old Hacienda de San Pedro Macati, then part of the province of Rizal.
 At that time, this airport and the Grace Park Airfield in Caloocan were the only commercial flight servers of Manila.
 The runways of Nielson Airport were wide and macadamized roads that are now the major thoroughfares known as Ayala Avenue and Paseo de Roxas.
 Philippine Airlines, which was then owned by Don Andres Soriano, Sr., operated domestic flights from Manila to Baguio and Paracale, with 9-passenger twin engine planes flown by American pilots.

-During World War II, the airport was taken over first by the United States Far East Air Force, halting all commercial flights.
-The airport was later sequestered and converted into Japanese military headquarters during the Japanese occupation.
-After the liberation of Manila, control of the airport reverted to the Americans.
-All services were restored between 1945–46 and continued until 1948, when the U.S. Air Force turned Nichols Field over to the Philippine government.
-President Manuel Roxas then transferred all commercial air operations from Nielson to Nichols, despite the intense lobbying of the Ayalas and Sorianos.
+During World War II, the United States Far East Air Force took control of the airport, leading to the suspension of all commercial flights.
+Subsequently, the airport was sequestered and repurposed as the Japanese military headquarters during the occupation.
+Following the liberation of Manila, control over the airport was returned to the Americans.
+Services resumed between 1945 and 1946 and continued until 1948 when the United States Air Force handed over Nichols Field to the Philippine government.
+Despite strong lobbying efforts by the Ayalas and Sorianos, President Manuel Roxas decided to shift all commercial air operations from Nielson to Nichols, where the present-day Ninoy Aquino International Airport is located.

-This move was the most significant turning point in the development of the Ayala-owned property.
-Col. Joseph McMicking, the husband of Doña Mercedes de Ayala, who was at the time the major shareholder of the Ayala Corporation, had visualized a future financial, business and commercial center with residential villages occupying periphery of the now vacant Nielson Airport.
-In the early 1950s, Col. McMicking lured Manila's influential entrepreneurs and business leaders to move their residences to Forbes Park at a land price of only eight pesos per square meter.
-These financial luminaries later built their corporate headquarters along Ayala Avenue and Paseo de Roxas.
-San Lorenzo Village was subsequently developed in 1954 for the executives and the upper middle class.
+This decision marked the most pivotal moment in the evolution of the Ayala-owned property.
+Col. Joseph McMicking, the spouse of Doña Mercedes de Ayala, then the major shareholder in the Ayala Corporation, envisioned a future financial, business, and commercial center, now the Makati Central Business District, surrounded by residential villages on the periphery of the now-vacant Nielson Airport.